11 Romantic Things to Do in Point Pleasant NJ Off Season

 Spano’s always tops the list for great Italian food.
 And, you can also eat at Shore Fresh before or after you take home just-caught seafood.

 Top That!
-Donuts.
-Donuts are the new cupcakes, and Top That! on the boardwalk joins the artisanal holey-cake crowd with better-than-franchise-donuts you have to see (and eat) to believe.
+Donuts on the boardwalk joins the artisanal holey-cake crowd with better-than-franchise-donuts you have to see (and eat) to believe.

 For the most part, visitors stay with family or in rental homes.
 There are several motels and one pricey resort on the beach.
 But Point Pleasant Beach doesn’t have much of an upscale lodging or “boutique hotel” presence.
 With one huge exception.